Chris Deluzio

-Christopher Raphael Deluzio (born July 13, 1984) is an American politician, attorney, and former U.S. Navy officer serving as the U.S. representative for Pennsylvania's 17th congressional district since 2023.
-He is a member of the Democratic Party.
+Christopher Raphael Deluzio (born July 13, 1984) is an American politician, attorney, and former U.S. Navy officer.
+A progressive Democrat, he serves as the U.S. representative for Pennsylvania's 17th congressional district since 2023.
 The district encompasses most of the northwestern suburbs and exurbs of Pittsburgh, and includes the entirety of Beaver County.

 Early life and education

-Deluzio, who is of Italian heritage, was born in Pittsburgh, Pennsylvania, and raised in Thornburg.
+Deluzio was born in Pittsburgh, Pennsylvania to Vincent and Rita Deluzio, and raised in Thornburg.
+His father owns a healthcare management consulting firm.
 He attended Bishop Canevin High School, where he played baseball.
 After graduation, he was admitted to the United States Naval Academy and earned a Bachelor of Science degree in 2006.
 Following his naval service, he attended Georgetown University Law Center, where he graduated magna cum laude with a Juris Doctor in 2013.

 Early career

 After graduating from the Naval Academy, Deluzio served as a naval officer from 2006 to 2012, where he was a surface warfare officer and deployed to Iraq with an Army civil affairs unit.
 He later worked as a litigation associate at Wachtell, Lipton, Rosen & Katz in New York City before joining the Brennan Center of Justice to work on voting rights and election security issues.
 Deluzio was then named a legal and policy scholar of the University of Pittsburgh Institute for Cyber Law, Policy, and Security.